Heat–Magic rivalry: 2012-present: Rivalry Cools Down

 In the 2020 NBA All-Star Game, Derrick Jones Jr. of the Heat and Aaron Gordon of the Magic competed against each other in the final round of the Slam Dunk Contest.
 Gordon became the first player in the history of the competition to receive five consecutive perfect scores and yet still lost to Jones Jr. due to a score of 47 on his final dunk attempt over Tacko Fall.
 Gordon told reporters after that he wouldn't do the competition again because he felt as if he was deserving of two trophies, "It's a wrap.
 I feel like I should have two trophies.".
 Gordon was referring to his dunk contest battle against Zach LaVine in 2016.
 The three celebrity judges who gave Gordon a score of 9 were Chadwick Boseman, Scottie Pippen, and former Heat player, Dwyane Wade.
 This sparked a lot of controversy in social media and the internet, considering Wade played alongside Jones Jr. the season prior, and due to the in-state rivalry.

 On January 12, 2024, Heat big-man Bam Adebayo hit a go-ahead jumper against the Magic with 18.5 seconds remaining over Magic big-man Moritz Wagner.
 Miami would end up winning the game 99–96.

 On December 21, 2024, the two teams met at the Kia Center.
 Orlando played without their top three scorers: Paolo Banchero, Franz Wagner, and Jalen Suggs, all sidelined due to injury.
 Miami was without forward Jimmy Butler, who missed the game due to illness.
 Miami erupted for 40 points in the first quarter and followed that with 36 points in the second, setting a season high for the team with 76 points in the first half.
 The Heat led by as many as 25 points in the second quarter and were ahead 106-84 at the end of the third quarter.
 However, a 13-point fourth quarter explosion by Magic guard Cole Anthony, along with crucial contributions from Goga Bitadze and Trevelin Queen, sparked a comeback.
 Orlando outscored Miami 37-8 in the fourth quarter to secure a 121-114 victory.
 The 25-point comeback matched Orlando's largest in franchise history.

+On December 9, 2025, the two teams met for the 2025 NBA Cup knockout round quarterfinals.
+The Magic earned their spot by winning East Group A, while the Heat secured the Eastern Conference wild card spot by having the best point differential among the three second-place teams in the conference.
+Led by Desmond Bane scoring 37 points, the Magic won the game at home 117–108, advancing to the semifinals to be held at the T-Mobile Arena near Las Vegas.